-These concepts, and the inherent trade-offs among the Exchange values, must be balanced in the evaluation and selection of the Qualified Health Plans that will be offered on the Individual Exchange.
+These concepts, and the inherent trade-offs among the values, must be balanced in the evaluation and selection of the Qualified Health Plans that will be offered in Covered California for Small Business.

 This application has been designed consistent with the policies and strategies of the California Health Benefit Exchange Board which calls for the QHP selection to influence the competitiveness of the market, the cost of coverage, and how value is added through health care delivery system improvement.